kachbit/Menubar-UI/README.md

 # ds_menubar
 A dynamic menu bar that is based on a JSON object.
+This is useful for creating a menubar quickly and easily without spending hours coding HTML and css, but only spending a few minutes writing your JSON.
 [demo](https://kachbit.github.io/ds_menubar/demo/main.html)
 ## setup
 * In your HTML, include the JS and CSS files: